Skip to main content

 Agenda

-The National Institutes of Health (NIH) Office of AIDS Research (OAR) and the NIH HIV/AIDS Executive Committee (NAEC) invite HIV researchers and advocates to NIH’s first community-oriented workshop focusing on advancing the development of HIV diagnostics and technologies.
+The National Institutes of Health (NIH) Office of AIDS Research (OAR) held a virtual community-oriented workshop on November 1-2, 2023, focused on advancing the development of HIV diagnostics and technologies.
+For more information, read the workshop Executive Summary.

 Goals